aramboyajyan/drupal7-boilerplate/README.md

     - Get the list of all node types on the site *
     - Get the list of all users on the site *
     - Get the list of all roles on the site *
+    - Get the list of all vocabularies on the site *
     - Check if a user has a specific role
     - Secure string comparison from [HTTP Auth library of Zend Framework](http://stackoverflow.com/q/10576827/1520477)

-* Admin form friendly - means you can use this output directly in select boxes or radio fields in admin forms.
+`*` Admin form friendly - means you can use this output directly in select boxes or radio fields in admin forms.

 ### Why this module isn't on Drupal.org?